Sure Dividend

 Business Overview

 Emerson Electric was founded in Missouri in 1890.
-Since then, it has evolved from a regional manufacturer of electric motors and fans into a technology and engineering company, providing solutions to industrial, commercial and individual customers.
+Since then, it has evolved from a regional manufacturer of electric motors and fans into a technology and engineering company that provides solutions to industrial, commercial, and individual customers.

 It is a global leader with a presence in more than 150 countries and operates in two segments: Automation Solutions and Commercial & Residential Solutions.

-The Automation Solutions segment, which generates ~65% of the total revenue, offers industrial equipment and software to the oil and gas industry, refining, power generation, and other industries.
+The Automation Solutions segment generates ~65% of the total revenue and offers industrial equipment and software to the oil and gas industry, refining, power generation, and other industries.

 The Commercial & Residential Solutions segment, which generates the remaining 35% of the total revenue, offers residential and commercial heating and air conditioning products.

 Emerson generates the majority of its revenue from the oil and gas industry.
-As this industry is infamous for the dramatic swings of commodity prices, Emerson is highly sensitive to the industry cycles.
+This industry is infamous for the dramatic swings in commodity prices, so Emerson is highly sensitive to industry cycles.

-This helps explain the 34% decrease in Emerson’s earnings per share from 2014-2016, which coincided with the fierce downturn in the energy sector caused by the collapse of oil and gas prices during that period.
+This helps explain the 34% decrease in Emerson’s earnings per share from 2014 to 2016, which coincided with the fierce downturn in the energy sector caused by the collapse of oil and gas prices during that period.

 Source: Investor Presentation